seanpmaxwell/jet-schema/README.md

 # Jet-Schema ✈️
-> Simple, zero-dependency, typescript-first schema validation tool, that lets you integrate your own validator-functions.
+> Simple, zero-dependency, typescript-first schema validation tool, with a focus on using your own custom validator functions.

 ## Table of contents